 Trend or Truth: Is Sourdough Bread Actually Healthier?

-One of my goals for 2023 was to feel confident in baking with sourdough because.. well.. fresh baked sourdough bread.
-I'm convinced there is nothing better.
-But also, my family just feels better when eating sourdough products vs other baked goods.
+One of my goals for 2023 was to feel confident in baking with sourdough because.. well.. freshly-baked sourdough bread.
+I'm convinced there is nothing better. 🤤 But also, my family just feels better when eating sourdough products vs other baked goods.
+Now in 2025, I have found the rhythm and routine to consistently enjoy sourdough.

 I wanted to dive into the research and science.. maybe for my own (hopeful) personal benefit of feeling better about bingeing on fresh baked bread and butter?